excellarateinc/voyage-api-java/readme_docs/SECURITY.md

 ## Security
-Overview of the Security considerations and configurations that have been implemented within the Voyage API.
+Overview of the Security features and configurations that have been implemented within the Voyage API.

 ## Table of Contents
 * [Secure Programming](#secure-programming)